lyuboraykov/blog/_posts/2014-06-19-the-big-bash.markdown

 >This is the most opinionated and nonobjective blog post you'll see on the internet.

+### The Real Deal
 Now that we've cleared that out let's take a look at some examples.
+Let's start with the basics and assign value to a variable:

+{% highlight bash %}
+FOO = bar

+#outputs:
+#FOO: command not found
+{% endhighlight %}

+Intuitive right?
+And *FOO* will be unasigned.
+But we are Bash gurus and we all know that the spaces are the issue.
+So let's try:

+{% highlight bash %}
+FOO= bar

+#If you are on Ubuntu will output:
+#The program 'bar' is currently not installed.
+{% endhighlight %}

+We haven't given up:

+{% highlight bash %}
+FOO =bar

+#And again:
+#FOO: command not found
+{% endhighlight %}